No products in the cart.

 Here are a few suggestions to get you started:

 No-Knuckling Training Sock Walks:

-Apply sock to affected limb and have patient walk slowly for two to five minutes.
+Apply sock to the affected limb and have the patient walk slowly for two to five minutes.
 If deficits are bilateral, apply to only one leg at a time to begin.
-You may progress to longer walks or using on both front legs at the same time once patient is ready for this increase.
+You may progress to longer walks or using both front legs simultaneously once the patient is ready for this increase.